JHVeps/Helsinki-City-Bike-App/README.md

 1. connect to mongoDB - DONE
 2. Journey model / types - DONE
 3. Station model / types - DONE
-4. Route for journey data
+4. Services for journey
-5. Route for station data
+5. Services for station
-6. Services for journey
+6. Routers for journey data
-7. Services for station
+7. Routers for station data
+8. controller for journey
+9. Controller for station

 ### Implement CLIENT for Helsinki-City-Bike-App